EnigmaCurry/d.rymcg.tech/README.md

 ### Create a Docker host

-[Install Docker Server](https://docs.docker.com/engine/install/#server) on your own publicly addressable server, or see [DIGITALOCEAN.md](DIGITALOCEAN.md) for instructions on creating a Docker host on DigitalOcean.
+[Install Docker Server](https://docs.docker.com/engine/install/#server) on your own public internet server or cloud host.

+See [DIGITALOCEAN.md](DIGITALOCEAN.md) for instructions on creating a Docker host on DigitalOcean.

+For development purposes, you can install Docker on a virtual machine (and remotely control it from your local workstation).
+See [_docker_vm](_docker_vm) to install Docker on KVM/Qemu.

 ### Setup DNS for your domain and Docker server